OlivierBlanvillain/monadic-html/README.md

 -  `def map[B](f: A => B): Rx[B]`

-    Apply a function to ecah elements of this `Rx`.
+    Apply a function to each elements of this `Rx`.

     ```scala
     val numbers: Rx[Int]